-Rwanda’s national parks stand out as remarkable destinations for travelers passionate about wildlife, natural geography, birding, gorilla trekking, and Rwanda’s rich history.
-Here’s what makes Rwanda's parks particularly unique for these interests:
+Rwanda national parks stand out as remarkable destinations for travellers passionate about wildlife, natural geography, birding, gorilla trekking, and Rwanda’s rich history.
+Here’s what makes Rwanda National Parks particularly unique for these interests:

 1. Gorilla Trekking – The Ultimate Wildlife Experience